| (click on image) Edition: Paperback, 320 pages |

 |

-The circumference of a circle divides any plane
+The circumference of

-into 2 sections.
-The portion of the plane on the circle's circumference
+a circle divides any plane into 2 sections.
+The portion of the plane on

-and inside of it forms a disk (fig. 4.9).
-The center, radius, and
+the circle's circumference and inside of it forms a disk

-diameter of the circle are simultaneously the center, radius, and diameter
+simultaneously the center, radius, and diameter of the disk.
+The

-any point on the disk cannot be
+distance from the center to any point on the disk cannot be greater

-than the radius. | |
+than the radius. |

 522. |